dcollien/FilterHTML/Readme.md

 FilterHTML
 ---------
-v0.2 - White-list tags, attributes, classes, styles, and now with text filtering!
+v0.3 - White-list tags, attributes, classes, styles.
+With text filtering and style/script tag removal.

 A dictionary-defined white-listing HTML filter.
 Useful for filtering HTML to leave behind a supported or safe sub-set.